microsoft/botframework-solutions/docs/skills/pointofinterest.md

 # Point of Interest Skill

 The Point of Interest Skill provides point of interest and navigation related capabilities to a Virtual Assistant.
-The most common scenarios have been implemented in this first release with additional scenarios in development.
+The most common scenarios have been implemented in this beta release, with additional scenarios in development.

 ## Table of Contents
 - [Supported Scenarios](#supported-scenarios)